hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Unity Leaderboards.md

 ## Introduction

-This tutorial will go over the process of creating a Leaderboard, along with an Event which will be used to post scores to that Leaderboard.
-You will then see how in Unity:
+This tutorial take you through the process of creating a Leaderboard.
+An Event is also created, which will be used to post scores to the Leaderboard.
+You'll then see how in Unity:
 * The scores can be submitted.
 * You can retrieve Leaderboard data.
 * You can receive High Score Messages.